Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 - a persistent profile keeps stale cookies or old session state that confuse the result

-- the user adds Playwright MCP before deciding whether browser action is even the real bottleneck
+- the user adds Playwright MCP before deciding whether browser action is actually the missing evidence

 Most of those failures are self-inflicted.
 The fix is usually to narrow the test again.